hashtopolis/server/README.md

 To report a bug, please create an issue and try to describe the problem as accurately as possible.
 This helps us to identify the bug and see if it is reproducible.

-**Important Note:** The name "Hashtopussy" is based on the name of Hashtopus and in connection with Hashcat and is NOT built from the words "Hash" and "Pussy".
+**Note:** "Hashtopussy" is based on the original project Hashtopus and utilizes the popular program Hashcat.
+The name Hashtopussy is derived from both of these projects.

 ## Features